bodhiproject/bodhi-app/README.md

 ### 3. Run command
 Open Terminal, navigate to under the newly cloned folder and run
 1. `git submodule update --init --remote` to pull source code of Bodhi components
 2. `docker-compose up` to execute setup commands we prepared in ./docker-compose.yml and start components in order.
+Or, `docker-compose up -d` to run in background

+In order to stops containers and removes containers, networks, volumes, and images created by up, run `docker-compose down`.